timfg.com

 As my friends know, I spend much of my leisure time bungee jumping, leaping out of aeroplanes and riding motorcycles around tracks.
 In quieter moments, I compose winsome ditties on my much loved Ovation guitar and consume vast quantities of modern fiction, having exhausted the best of the Victorian novelists in my youth.
 I holiday on the slopes and hoist a spinny on gusty weekends, yet still find time to maintain a passing interest in modern coding approaches to video-games.

 Broadly, this might well be true, were it not for the two small lunatics who've turned up in my house and consume near enough every waking minute.
 I still aspire to continue doing all of the above - I've started so I'll finish - but it's hard to maintain all these pursuits in just 26 minutes every weekend...
 And, really, all these aspirational attempts to fill your time barely hold a candle to moulding the future of two small girls.
-I tell myself this every morning, so I'm sure it's true.
+I tell myself this every morning, so now believe it to be true.